macvogelsang/pd-options/README.md

 The Options menu extends the `playdate.graphics.sprite` class.
 If you wish to change the zIndex (defaulted to 9999) or the drawOffset, or any other standard sprite property, that's possible with normal sprite methods after initialization.

-Ensure that `gfx.sprite.update()`  is called in the main update loop.
+Ensure that `playdate.graphics.sprite.update()`  is called in the main update loop.
 You will also need `playdate.timer.updateTimers()` if you want key repeat timers to work.

 ### Defining the options
 All of your game's options must be defined declaratively by passing an option definition object to the Options() initialization.
 This definition table is a list of sections, and each section contains a header and list of options as follows: